 These two coil types are the coil heads found in replaceable tanks and the coils found in rebuildable kits.

 The methods required to clean each of these coils is different in several aspects.

-Coils that are found within replaceable vape tanks (usually of the sub-ohm variety) cannot easily be cleaned.
+Coils that are found within replaceable sub-ohm vape tanks cannot easily be cleaned.

 Their purpose is to be used a few times and then easily replaced as opposed to being routinely cleaned.

 The main reason why replaceable coils cannot be fully cleaned is due to the presence of the wick.